After suffering a 7-0 defeat at the hands of the Philadelphia Flyers life couldn’t get much worse for the New York Islanders. Or could it?

 With four points (all assists) in fourteen games played for the Isles, it is safe to say that fans and members of the organization weren’t depending on Strait to be an offensive juggernaut this season.
 Despite the fact that Strait might not have shown up on the scoreboard as often as some other New York defensemen, he was a +3 for the Isles and logged anywhere between seventeen and twenty-one minutes a night for the team’s defense.

 As always, nobody in the NHL will pity a team that suffers an injury to a player, especially one of its better skaters.
-Even though the loss of Brian Strait might be hard to fathom at this point and time, the Islanders have several options to consider when trying to replace Strait from within.
+Even though the loss of Brian Strait might be hard to fathom at this point in time, the Islanders have several options to consider when trying to replace Strait from within.

 Hickey was another waiver-wire acquisition by Garth Snow, but the former first round draft pick hasn’t had much consistent playing time as of late.
 Brian Strait’s injury might mean that Hickey could get some more ice time in the coming days, but the defenseman will have to prove himself as he has not posted any points so far and currently owns a -5 rating.